Personal Care for People with Disabilities Through the Decades: A History of the Evolution of the Consumer Directed Model for Care

 2005 – Deficit Reduction Act (DRA)

 - A competitive grant program was founded to further push states towards instituting home and community-based care for people with disabilities.
 A higher matching rate was provided for non-institutional care services, and more types of expenditures were covered.

 2005 – Department of Health and Senior Services in Missouri renames PAS as the Consumer Directed Services (CDS) Program

 - Anyone is allowed a contract to apply to be a CDS vendor.

-2015 – Emerest Consumer Directed Services opens and begins serving hundreds of patients across the state of Missouri
+2015 – Emerest Consumer Directed Services opens and begins serving thousands of patients across the state of Missouri

 Present Day – There are over 30,000 people enrolled in CDS in the state of Missouri.